awsdocs/amazon-aurora-user-guide/doc_source/dbqms-api.md

 ## DescribeFavoriteQueries<a name="DescribeFavoriteQueries"></a>

-List saved queries created by an IAM user in a given account\.
+List saved queries created by a user in a given account\.

 ## DescribeQueryHistory<a name="DescribeQueryHistory"></a>